CalebJohn/infinitemonkeytheorem/content/posts/CustomAddress.md

 # Why?
-To look cool, and impress my friends.
+To look cool, and impress your friends.

 # Why do it yourself?
 You could perform an internet search for Personalized Wallet Addresses or Vanity Addresses, and run whatever code you find.
 If you plan on using the generated address, it might be worth using a generator that you trust.

 To trust a generator you'll probably want to read the source code, and understand its funky dependencies.
-In the case of an ETH address, it's just easier to write your own generator that directly uses [`go-ethereum`](https://github.com/ethereum/go-ethereum).
+In the case of an ethereum address, it's just easier to write your own generator that directly uses [`go-ethereum`](https://github.com/ethereum/go-ethereum).

 # How